Need a little advice on choosing your Alloy Wheels and Tyres?

 Please use the following guide to determine the speed rating required for your vehicle:

-Tyre Load Ratings
+Tyre Load Index / Ratings

 Punctures regardless of their severity should be repaired immediately to avoid the risk of accident and injury, it is advised that these repairs are carried out by a qualified technician.

 Any repair using a patch or plug must be applied to both the outer tyre and the inner tyre the reason for this is that the rubber on the inside of the tyre is a different compound to the rubber on the outside of the tyre.
 The tyre will have to be removed from the wheel rim for these repairs to be carried out.